dulhara79/Seasonal_Travel_Recommender/README.md

-# Seasonal_Travel_Recommender
+# Seasonal Travel Recommender 🏖️

-IRWA Assignment: Seasonal Travel Recommender – Weather Data Agent, Activity Suggestor, Packing List Generator
+> Seasonal Travel Recommender - Weather Data Agent, Activity Suggestor, Packing List Generator

 Seasonal Travel Recommender is a small multi-agent AI system that helps travellers plan short trips based on season and weather.
 Given a free-text user query (destination, dates, preferences), the system checks the weather for the travel dates, suggests suitable activities, and generates a practical packing list.